MorganStenberg/League-hub/README.md

 JShint and W3C did not return any errors for the Javascript and CSS code.

 - W3C image here
+- Jshint image here

+Python Linter did return errors regarding to long lines and trailing whitespaces, which were taken care of by formatting the code correctly and splitting up lines that were too long.
+- python linter image here
+- python linter another image here

+The HTML validator had issues with the python code mixed in with the HTML, which caused warnings.
+But no warnings or errors were found other than those related to the Python code, as seen in the pictures.
+- insert image of wc3 html validation
+- more images of html validation

 ### **Problems and bugs**